 Visitors can walk down to the bottom of the burial chamber, though it was never finished.
 There’s nothing but a large stone ball which was likely used to clear out the limestone rock.

 Back over by the entrance, we can see Ay and his wife.
 And on either side of the wall, rows of hieroglyphs spell out the Great Hymn to the Aten.
-This poem may have been Atenism’s most important ‘text,’ and was likely sung rather than read.
+This poem may have been Atenism’s most important ‘text,’ but it was likely sung rather than read.
 (Read the text here).

 Despite playing a central role in Akhenaten’s revolution, Ay would quickly abandon it.
 After Akhenaten’s death, a short-lived pharaoh named Smenkhare ruled before Tutankhamun took the throne, moving back to Luxor and restoring the temples of Amun.